Saviour1001/Saviour1001/README.md

 - Exploring Julia and trying to increase its exposure in Competitve Coding and also developing some Julia packages to increase its functionalities.

-- Contributing to projects in Girl Script Summer of Code
+- Mentoring students in open source in the event [Let's Grow More Summer of Code](https://letsgrowmore.in/soc/) and [DevIncept Contributor Program](https://devincept.tech/)

 ### Projects 🌱